 Listen to the Podcast:

-The podcast of this program will be available Monday, August 17, 2020, after broadcast on August 15, 2020.
+The podcast of this program will be available Monday, July 172, 2021, after broadcast on July 10, 2021.
 The show can be streamed online from this site and podcasts can be downloaded for free.
-CDs may be purchased at any time after broadcast for $9.99.

 Download the free mp3, with an extra question about inflammatory bowel disease